 - Resources for spreadsheet modeling. ( This site may be offline. ) From Pat Cooney of Millersville University, Millersville, PA.

 - Resources Graphing Tutorial: Graphing with Excel (more info) Basics.
 This site includes lessons titles such as: Data input into cells, Creating a scatter plot and line graph.
 Advanced: Bar graphs and histograms, Importing text files, Final formatting, Regression lines, Superimposing graphs, Descriptive statistics, Selecting data for display.

 - Graphing Your Data Using Excel (more info) An Excel tutorial written by Andrew T. Gannon of Birmingham-Southern College, Birmingham AL.

 - This Template for Using Functions in an Intro Geology Class (Acrobat (PDF) 144kB Apr18 05) was generated at a 2002 NAGT workshop on Teaching Quantitative Skills in a Geoscience Context.
 This is especially helpful in designing questions and activities for students.
 Other information and activities can be found on the Teaching Quantitative Skills in the Geosciences website.

-- DISCUS (more info) and DISCUSS, Discovering Important Statistical Concepts Using SpreadSheets (more info) .
-Both created by Neville Hunt and Sidney Tyrrell 1995 School of Mathematical and Information Sciences , Coventry University, CV1 5FB, UK.
-These sites have downloadable Excel documents that can serve as turorials, examples, and templates.
+- DISCUS (more info) , created by Neville Hunt and Sidney Tyrrell 1995 School of Mathematical and Information Sciences , Coventry University, CV1 5FB, UK.
+The site has downloadable Excel documents that can serve as turorials, examples, and templates.

 - Excel Cheat Sheet (Acrobat (PDF) 94kB Jan12 06) a two-page document with the basics of using Excel from Sean Fox at Carleton College.
 Appropriate for college science students.